-In the end, a well-executed commenting strategy can build your reputation and influence in a community that will have natural benefits like more followers in the social web and even business opportunities that will crop up.
+In the end, a well-executed commenting strategy can build your reputation and influence in a community.
+This strategy will have natural benefits like more followers in the social web and even business opportunities.

 Unfortunately, one of the biggest excuses when it comes to a commenting strategy is the lack of time.
 I’m sorry, but I don’t have any tips on how to overcome that hurdle.

 You just have to do it.
-And don’t worry about checking if your comment links are followed or nofollowed… it’ll just vary per blog.
-Just write great comments as it drives traffic and some of the links will get picked up.
+And don’t worry about checking if your comment links are followed or nofollowed… it’ll vary from blog to blog.
+Just write great comments as that’s what drives traffic, and some of the links will get picked up.

-What commenting tips have helped you in SEO rankings or online social influence?
+What commenting tips have helped you in your SEO rankings or online social influence?